Craigslist: Content policies

-As of 2012, mashup sites such as padmapper.com and housingmaps.com were overlaying Craigslist data with Google Maps and adding their own search filters to improve usability.
+As of 2012, mashup sites such as padmapper.com and housingmaps.com were overlaying Craigslist data with Google Maps and adding their own search filters.
 In June 2012, Craigslist changed its terms of service to disallow the practice.
 In July 2012, Craigslist filed a lawsuit against padmapper.com.
-Following the shutdown of Padmapper.com, some users complained that the service was useful to them and therefore should have remained intact.
+The lawsuit drew criticism from some commentators, including law professor Eric Goldman, who characterized it as anti-consumer and argued it threatened established Internet law.

 App

 In December 2019, Craigslist introduced a platform for iOS and a beta version on Android.

 Site characteristics

 Craigslist is famous for its repeated refusal to update its website appearance.
-In 2025 it still features a 1995 "barebones" design, which became its most recognizable feature.
+In 2026 it still features a 1995 "barebones" design, which became its most recognizable feature.

 Personals

 Over the years Craigslist had become a very popular online destination for arranging for dates and sex.
 The personals section allows for postings that are for "strictly platonic", "dating/romance", and "casual encounters".

 The site was considered particularly useful by lesbians and gay men seeking to make connections, because of the service's free and open nature and because of the difficulty of otherwise finding each other in more conservative areas.

 In 2005, San Francisco Craigslist's men seeking men section was attributed to facilitating sexual encounters and was the second most common correlation to syphilis infections.
 The company has been pressured by San Francisco Department of Public Health officials, prompting Jim Buckmaster to state that the site has a very small staff and that the public "must police themselves".
 The site has, however, added links to San Francisco City Clinic and STD forums.